During Covid-19, please contact us by email

 We provide a range of services to businesses and personal clients.
 We aim to process data, whether personal data or not, only to the extent necessary for us to provide our clients with our services and for other agreed purposes.

-Often we may aggregate information in a general way and use it to provide class information.
-If we use it for this purpose, you as an individual will not be personally identifiable.
+Therefore, we may often aggregate information in a general way and use it to provide class information.
+Certainly, if we use it for this purpose, you as an individual will not be personally identifiable.

 If you supply our business with goods or services, including subcontracted services that we supply to our clients, then we may process your personal information.
 However, we do so only to the extent necessary to contract with you.

-In most cases, your personal data will have been provided to us by you.
+Similarly, your personal data will have been provided to us by you in most cases.
 However, sometimes we use third parties such as credit rating agencies to make decisions regarding our relationship.

 We may process personal information when a contract has been formed with our business and processing is necessary to carry out our obligations under that contract, or when processing personal data is necessary in order to form a contract.